 Sarah Whelden’s approach to cinematography always puts the story first.
 It starts with asking “why” before ever considering “how.”

-Over the summer of ‘24 Sarah wrapped principal photography on the adventure dramedy feature, Song Of The Bigfoot, starring Rhys Darby, Tre Hale, Baron Vaughn, Vivian Bang, and Brenda Strong.
-She followed this up with the coming of age romance film set in Bangor, Maine - Their Town, directed by Katie Aselton and starring Ora Duplass and Chosen Jacobs.
+Over the summer of ‘24 Sarah wrapped principal photography on the adventure dramedy feature, SONG OF THE BIGFOOT, directed by Brent Bishop and starring Rhys Darby, Tre Hale, Baron Vaughn, Vivian Bang, and Brenda Strong.
+She followed this up with the coming of age romance film set in Bangor, Maine - THEIR TOWN, directed by Katie Aselton and starring Ora Duplass and Chosen Jacobs.

 Aside from her versatile visual language, showcased in her varied portfolio, Sarah is also known for her collaborative nature, leadership skills, and an infectious enthusiasm for the craft.
 When she’s not on set she enjoys sharing her knowledge through workshops, podcasts, and industry panels.
-For more - visit her press page here.
+She has been invited to share her knowledge on industry panels at the ASC Clubhouse, Sundance Film Festival, NAB NY, and more.

 Sarah is a proud member of the International Cinematographer’s Guild, Local 600.
 She calls Los Angeles home and is represented by Neer Motion.